RadoStef/RadoStef/README.md

 - 🙂 Hey, my name is @RadoslavStefanov from Pomorie, Bulgaria.
 - 💞️ I’m interested in Web Development, especially Front-End with HTML, CSS, JS and React.
 - 💻 I’m currently learning JavaScript and React.
 On my Git profile you can browse between a few websites that Ive made from scratch, with html and css.
-Also, soon Im planning to create some project using React.
+Also, soon Im planning to share some projects created by me, using React.
 - 🌊 I live by the sea, and currently I work on an informational website about the city I live.
 Check pomorie-info repo for more info.
 - 📫 Want to contact me...
 Check my https://www.linkedin.com/in/radoslav-stefanov-23344b82/